DanielKehoe/learn-rails-copilot/12_Copilot.md

 # Copilot
 GitHub Copilot is an artificial intelligence tool that helps software developers write code.
-It is an extension for the Visual Studio Code editor, a free and widely used code editor.
+It is an add-on for the Visual Studio Code editor, a free and widely used code editor.
 It is also available as a plugin for the Neovim and JetBrains code editors.

 GitHub Copilot requires a $10/month subscription.
 If you're a student with a .edu email address, you can get it for free.
 You might wonder whether $10/month is worth it.
 After using it with this book, you'll see for yourself why GitHub Copilot is worth the cost.